SaadMu7ammad/JWT-Authentication-back/README.md

 - ~~can reset the password via email~~
 - ~~weclome msg via email after registering~~
 - jwt auth
-- each user add and edit and delete his own products
+- each user add and edit and delete his own products with image link
+- add img uploader